OlegAxenow/FastGuid/Readme.md

 which can adversely affect the performance of some methods.

 So, I created a struct with two ```ulong``` fields with only basic methods and run several benchmarks.
+I liked the results and I decided to continue optimizations...

 ## Specific details